Shirk (Polytheism): Its types and forms

 Two types of Shirk (Polytheism)

 In terms of whether or not Shirk is perceptible, it has two types:

 2. Shirk Khafi

-The manifestation of Shirk Jali, even if it be for a moment, causes one to leave the folds of Islam.
+Committing Shirk Jali, even for a moment, immediately makes a person unbeliever.
 As for Shirk Khafi, there is no doubt that its perpetrator is sinful, although he will still remain a Muslim and not become a Kafir (disbeliever).
 There is a clear distinction between Shirk Khafi and Shirk Jali, and they have separate definitions and rulings.
 Believing Shirk Khafi to be Shirk Jali is utter ignorance and injustice, and it fuels mischief.

 Shaykh Abdul Haq Muhaddis of Dehlwi رَحْمَةُ الـلّٰـهِ عَلَيْه, writes under the commentary of a Hadees: ‘In summary, there are two types of Shirk: Jali and Khafi.
 To worship idols is open Shirk.
 The one who performs actions for other than Allah also covertly performs idolatry, as it is said, ‘کُلُّ مَا صَدَّکَ عَنِ اللهِ فَھُوَ صَنَمُکَ’ ‘Everything that turns you away from Allah Almighty is your idol.’
 (Ashi'a-tul-Lam'aat, vol. 4, p.
 272)